top of page

 Saga.

-It's an interesting title, feeling huge but incomplete.
-Saga of what?
-About who?
-Usually, story titles pair "saga" with other words that provide that context.
-To this day, I'm not exactly sure what made me pick it up from the shelf.
-There was just something about itan intensity framed in the expressions of its titular protagonists: a winged woman and a horned man.
-Saga doesn't just chronicle the lives of this runaway couple (though that's the simplest way to describe its plot).
-It's a study in people, shared through the lives of, well, aliens.
-Here's why you should read it.
+But there was just something about this graphic novel, propped discreetly against a stack of Monstress issuesan intensity framed in the expressions of its titular protagonists: a winged woman and a horned man.
+Several page-turns later, I've learned that Saga doesn't just chronicle the lives of this runaway couple (though that's the simplest way to describe its plot).
+It's a study in people, shared through the lives of. . .well, aliens.

 “I’ve always wanted to do a painted-style comic, but in my experiments I always found that painting the characters made them look very static, and somehow less engaging…in Saga, I decided to ink the characters and color them very simply–partly to shave a bit of time off, but mostly to make them clear and instantly readable.”